AxonIQ/reference-guide/configuring-infrastructure-components/command-processing/command-dispatching.md

 By logging the command, you store both the intent and related data for future reference.
 Command handling also makes it easy to expose your command processing components to remote clients, via web services for example.
-Testing also becomes a lot easier, you could define test scripts by just defining the starting situation \(given\), command to execute \(when\) and expected results \(then\) by listing a number of events and commands
+Testing also becomes a lot easier.
+You could define test scripts by just defining the starting situation \(given\), command to execute \(when\) and expected results \(then\) by listing a number of events and commands
   \(see [Testing](../../implementing-domain-logic/command-handling/testing.md) for more on this\).
 The last major advantage is that it is very easy to switch between synchronous and asynchronous as well as local versus distributed command processing.

-This does not mean command dispatching using explicit command object is the only way to do it.
+This does not mean command dispatching using explicit command objects is the only way to do it.
 The goal of Axon is not to prescribe a specific way of working, but to support you doing it your way, while providing best practices as the default behavior.
 It is still possible to use a service layer that you can invoke to execute commands.